Mixed Bernstein-Fourier Approximants for Optimal Trajectory Generation with Periodic Behavior: Mixed Bernstein-Fourier Basis for Approximation Theory

 where $\lambda$ is the regularization parameter.
 The solution is known to be:

-where $I$ is the identity matrix. \begin{exmp} We consider a case of data fitting using the mixed Bernstein-Fourier approximants.
-Fig.~\ref{fig:LS_data} presents data obtained from uniform sampling at a frequency of $100$~Hz.
+where $I$ is the identity matrix.
+Note that the error bounds of Thm.~\ref{th:FB_conv1}, Corollary~\ref{cor:diff}, and Thm.~\ref{lem:int} apply to the approximant with coefficients defined by Eqs.~\eqref{eq:g_k}--\eqref{eq:b_k}.
+The regulated LS estimate~\eqref{eq:reg_LS_sol} is a numerical surrogate, used here for data fitting and for initializing the NLP of Sec.~\ref{sec:primal}, for which no such bounds are claimed. \begin{exmp} We consider a case of data fitting using the mixed Bernstein-Fourier approximants.
+Figure~\ref{fig:LS_data} presents data obtained from uniform sampling at a frequency of $100$~Hz.
 While this plot clearly shows oscillations, the functional form of these oscillations is not straightforward.
 Therefore, we use LS and regulated LS techniques to find coefficients for different approximants, namely for Bernstein-only, Fourier-only, and the proposed mixed basis approximants.

 The Bernstein-only LS problem is solved by applying the solutions for the LS problem in~\eqref{eq:LS_sol} or the regulated LS problem in~\eqref{eq:reg_LS_sol} to the first $n_{\textup{\textbf{g}}} + 1$ columns of matrix $B$ and the first $n_{\textup{\textbf{g}}} + 1$ entries of $\textup{\textbf{d}}$.
 Similarly, we can solve the Fourier-only LS problem using the last $2n_{\textup{\textbf{\textbf{p}}}} + 1$ columns of matrix $B$ and the last $2n_{\textup{\textbf{\textbf{p}}}} + 1$ entries of $\textup{\textbf{d}}$.
 For simplicity of exposition, we set $n = n_{\textup{\textbf{g}}} = n_{\textup{\textbf{p}}}$.
 Hence, the dimensions for the decision vector for different approximants are